How We Built 3 New Socially Responsible Investing Portfolios

 Let’s Make Investing More Socially Responsible

-As you review our new SRI portfolio, you might ask yourself, “Is it more important that my portfolio is well-diversified with reasonable costs, or should my money be exclusively invested in SRI funds, regardless of the cost or level of diversification?”
+As you review our SRI portfolios, you might ask yourself, “Is it more important that my portfolio is well-diversified with reasonable costs, or should my money be exclusively invested in SRI funds, regardless of the cost or level of diversification?”

 These are insightful questions that get at the heart of the tradeoffs involved in socially responsible investing today.
 Currently, most accessible SRI approaches make investors choose between a well-diversified, low-cost portfolio and an inadequately diversified and/or higher cost portfolio comprised of SRI funds.

 Diversification and controlled costs are investing fundamentals that all investors—SRI or not—deserve.
 They’re principles that live at the heart of fiduciary advice.
 The only reason other SRI solutions settle for higher costs and less diversification is because the industry isn’t challenged to offer something better.
 We at Betterment believe we can create a future that does not ask SRI investors to choose.